-Woodpecker Class - Mrs Holden & Mrs Warren (Monday & Tuesday)
+Woodpecker Class - Mrs Holden (Wed, Thurs, Fri) & Mrs Warren (Mon and Tues)

 Although each class has a timetable for P.E, there are days when they do other activities which may require them to wear their P.E kit.
 Please can this be in school at all times.
+Please ensure your child brings in a pair of jogging bottoms as they will be doing PE both inside and outside during the week.
 Earrings should be removed for P.E or covered with micropore tape.
 Many children keep some in their P.E bags.
 If children have long hair, it will need to be tied back for P.E

 Please ensure that children have sensible footwear.
 Fashion shoes with high or stacked heels are not acceptable, as they can be so dangerous when playing in the playground.
 Shoes should also be brown or black.
 Only children with sensible footwear can be allowed on the climbing apparatus in the playground.